Hazaj meter: Hazaj in Arabic poetry

 The hazaj is one of the less common Arabic meters.
 It is only very rarely used in early Arabic poetry, and does not occur at all in Stoetzer's collection of 130 8th-century poems, and in fewer than 10 of Vadet's collection of 2300 poems and fragments of Bedouin poetry of the 1st-3rd centuries AD.

-The hazaj meter is perhaps also be the base metric of contemporary Arabic band compositions, but this is uncertain.
+The hazaj meter may also be the base metric of contemporary Arabic band compositions, but this is uncertain.

 Resemblance to wāfir

-The hazaj meter may be compared to the wāfir meter which has the following rhythm, in which u u may be replaced in any foot by a single long syllable:
+The hazaj meter may be compared to the wāfir meter, which has the following rhythm, in which u u may be replaced in any foot by a single long syllable: